How to Export a PDF in C# | IronPDF

 };

-// Generate PDF from current page or custom HTML
+// Render from custom HTML

 PdfDocument MyPdfDocument = renderer.RenderHtmlAsPdf(GetReportHtml());

-// Retrieves the PDF binary data
+// Retrieve the PDF bytes

 byte[] Binary = MyPdfDocument.BinaryData;